Children playing on a synthetic turf playground surface with safety padding

 This standard tests wheelchair accessibility on playground surfaces.
 A surface passes when a wheelchair user can travel across it with reasonable effort.
 Many nylon artificial turf products meet this standard due to their firm, stable surface structure.
 ADA-compliant playground surfacing is required for any publicly funded playground.

-ASTM F2765: Lead Content
+ASTM F2765: Checking for Lead and Heavy Metals

 ASTM F2765 tests for total lead content in synthetic turf components, including fibers, backing, and infill.
 Products that meet this standard contain lead levels well below the limits considered safe by the CPSC.
 All Go Green Synthetic Turf products comply with ASTM F2765, and you can review the full results on our product testing specifications page.

-ASTM F3313: PFAS and Chemical Safety
+ASTM F3313: Screening for PFAS and Other Chemicals

 The newer ASTM F3313 standard addresses per- and polyfluoroalkyl substances (PFAS) in synthetic turf.
 As awareness of PFAS in consumer products grows, this standard gives buyers a way to verify that their playground turf does not contain these persistent chemicals.
 When evaluating products, ask manufacturers for PFAS testing documentation and look for compliance with this standard.